nuxt/typescript/docs/content/en/guide/setup.md

 <alert type="warning">

 Note that `script setup` is not supported by this webpack plugin so you won't get any type errors when using it.
-In that case it might be better to disable the `typecheck` option and rely on external type checking through [`vue-tsc`](https://www.npmjs.com/package/vue-tsc), for example.
+In that case it might be better to disable the `typeCheck` option and rely on external type checking through [`vue-tsc`](https://www.npmjs.com/package/vue-tsc), for example.

 </alert>